Counting Guidance for High Fidelity Text-to-Image Synthesis: Experiments

 \section{Experiments}

-We borrow the state-of-the-art text-to-image generation model Stable Diffusion v1.4 for our experiments.
+We borrow the state-of-the-art text-to-image generation model Stable Diffusion (v1.4 and v2.1) for our experiments.
 We use DDIM sampling with 50 steps and set the scale parameter for $L_{max}$ to $s_{max}=0.1$ by default.
-We create a modified dataset based on the object classes in Attend-and-Excite \cite{chefer2023attend} to evaluate and compare our approach with previous methods.
-Specifically, we remove the color category and add more animals and objects to focus on counting performance.
-We compare our method with Stable Diffusion \cite{rombach2022high} and Attend-and-Excite.
+We create a modified dataset based on the object classes from Attend-and-Excite \cite{chefer2023attend} to evaluate and compare our approach with previous methods.
+Specifically, we remove the color category and add more animals and objects for a total of 34 object classes.
+We compare our method with Stable Diffusion \cite{rombach2022high}, Attend-and-Excite \cite{chefer2023attend}, and SUR-Adpater \cite{zhong2023adapter}.